csswizardry/harry.is/_posts/2020-05-17-shakshuka.md

 While this breakfast dish might appear to have a lot of ingredients, most of them are readily available and actually make for an incredibly simple and straightforward recipe.
-Plus you can safely leave out eggs and feta to make this already-healthy brunch favourite vegan-friendly.
+Plus you can safely leave out eggs, feta, and butter to make this already-healthy brunch favourite vegan-friendly.

 <!--more-->